 Understand what motivates them

-When dealing with high performing employees, it can be a little too easy to assume they don’t need you because they are self-motivated.
+When dealing with high-performing employees, it can be a little too easy to assume they don’t need you because they are self-motivated.
 While this can be true, you need to make sure as a manager you understand what drives them so you can give them the occasional nudge of motivation.

 Star employees respond differently to motivation tactics.
 Some may thrive on positive feedback, while others thrive on a level of autonomy.
 The only way you’ll truly understand what drives your top talent is to take the time to get to know them.
 Schedule bi-weekly one-on-ones to meet and actively listen to their thoughts on projects, co-workers, and anything else they wish to share.
-This will give you the opportunity to understand your employee and enable you to have a more thoughtful approach for motivation.
+This will give you the opportunity to understand your employee and enable you to have a more thoughtful approach to motivation.